 We are all familiar with the people who help pick up our medication at the pharmacy.
 Most of us might confuse them with pharmacists.
 But in reality, they are pharmacy technicians, also known as pharm techs.
-Now you might ask, “What does a pharmacy technician do?”
+Now you might ask, “What does a pharmacy tech do?”

 Job Responsibilities of Pharmacy Technicians